UzayAnil/emeraldhill.zone/README.md

 emeraldhill.zone
 ================

-Emerald Hill Zone - Sonic 2
+An experiment in re-creating 'Emerald Hill Zone' from Sonic the Hedgehog 2 using CSS3 and requestAnimationFrame.